-If you’re here reading this article, it’s probably because you’ve started or hold some interest in the ketogenic diet, and may have even heard that consuming dairy milk is a big no-no.
+If you’re here reading this article, it’s probably because you’ve started or hold some interest in the ketogenic diet.
+You may have even heard that consuming dairy milk is a big no-no.

-While dairy milk is full of fats — something you want on the keto diet — you should also remember that its highest macronutrients are carbohydrates (enemy #1 on a ketogenic diet) as well as lactose, two things you don’t want.
+While dairy milk is full of fats, its highest macronutrients are carbohydrates as well as lactose, two things you don’t want.